6 Dr. Seuss books won't be published anymore because they portray people in 'hurtful and wrong' ways

 Regarding "If I Ran the Zoo," the study points out another example of Orientalism and White supremacy.

 "The three (and only three) Asian characters who are not wearing conical hats are carrying a White male on their heads in 'If I Ran the Zoo.'
 The White male is not only on top of, and being carried by, these Asian characters, but he is also holding a gun, illustrating dominance.
-The text beneath the Asian characters describes them as 'helpers who all wear their eyes at a slant' from 'countries no one can spell.'"
+The text beneath the Asian characters describes them as 'helpers who all wear their eyes at a slant' from 'countries no one can spell,'" the study authors wrote.

 The study also argues that since the majority of human characters in Dr. Seuss' books are White, his works -- inadvertently or not -- center Whiteness and thus perpetuate White supremacy.